tobega/tailspin-v0/TailspinReference.md

 An example of an expression generating a stream of key-value pairs is a [deconstruct](#deconstructor) of a [dereferenced](#dereference) structure value.

+#### Structure expansion
+Sometimes you want to generate several structures with combinations of similar values, so instead of a key-value pair you can specify the word `by` followed by an expression that generates a stream of key-value pairs (or structures, for sets of co-occurring key-values).
+That will "expand" the structure literal into a stream of structures, one for each key-value pair (or structure) in the "by"-stream, with the same value for the attributes otherwise specified.

+For example: `{token: ' ', by 1..3 -> (x:$), by 1..3 -> (y:$)}` will generate a stream of nine structures with all combinations of x and y, all with space for token.

 ### Relation literal
 A relation literal produces a [relation](#relations) value.
 It starts with a left brace and a left bracket, followed by [structure literals](#structure-literal) or expressions generating [streams](#streams) of [structures](#structures),